aldomos/GNOME/README.md

 ## Acknoledgements
 The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR) under grant ANR-21-CE23-0025 (CoDeGNN project).
-The authors acknowledge the support of the ANR and the R´egion Normandie under grant ANR-20-THIA-0021 (HAISCoDe project).
+The authors acknowledge the support of the ANR and the Région Normandie under grant ANR-20-THIA-0021 (HAISCoDe project).

 ## Cite